Best 90s Country Singers – 53 Artists and Bands to Know About

 Smile 1999

 Lonestar found massive success in the late ‘90s with their crossover hit “Amazed,” which topped both the country and pop charts.
 Known for their ballads and heartfelt songs, Lonestar blended country and pop elements to appeal to a broad audience.
-Their emotional lyrics and strong melodies helped them become one of the most successful country bands of the late ‘90s and early 2000s.

 45. BlackHawk